Supporting local business growth and improving our business support offers

 Food Safety Officers within Cornwall Council carry out the following functions.

-3. Enforcement activity including written warnings, improvement notices, formal cautions, etc. All enforcement action is undertaken in accordance with Public Health and Protection's Enforcement Policy
+- Enforcement activity including written warnings, improvement notices, formal cautions, etc. All enforcement action is undertaken in accordance with Public Protection and Business Support's Enforcement Policy

 We have produced a number of guidance leaflets on various issues relating to food hygiene.
 These are available by contacting us on 0300 1234 212 or via email email@example.com